-A concentration meeting the jurisdictional thresholds must be notified to the Portuguese Competition Authority within seven working days of (i) the conclusion of the agreement; (ii) the publication date of the preliminary announcement of a takeover bid or of an exchange offer; or (iii) the publication of the announcement to acquire a controlling interest in a public company (see also question 3.5 below).
-Notification deadlines for transactions involving public companies were recently amended by Decree-Law 219/2006 to clarify the original provision, whose interpretation was uncertain.
+A concentration meeting the jurisdictional thresholds is subject to mandatory notification and must be filed with the Portuguese Competition Authority within seven working days of: (i) the conclusion of the agreement; (ii) the publication date of the preliminary announcement of a takeover bid or of an exchange offer; or (iii) the publication of the announcement to acquire a controlling interest in a public company (see also question 3.5 below).
+Notification deadlines for transactions involving public companies were amended by Decree-Law 219/2006 to clarify the original provision, whose interpretation was uncertain.